PidgeyL/RedHat-Advisory-Checker/README.md

 Install instructions:
  * Download and unpack the project (either download the zip or do a git clone)
  * Run `python setup.py install` as a super user

+Accepted input formates (as stdin or parameter):
+ * CVE-YYYY-XXXX
+ * YYYY-XXXX
+ * XXXX (will automatically add the current year)